We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

-  (a four-step strip whose grid columns are sized by image aspect ratio, plus a to-scale size bar chart), and `DiffusionCard` (an SVG line chart computed in the frontmatter from the report's tables, with direct labels, `<title>` hover tooltips and an `sr-only` data table), and `MedtronicCard` (a generic SVG system diagram plus a "details withheld" notice).
+  (a four-step strip whose grid columns are sized by image aspect ratio, plus a to-scale size bar chart), and `DiffusionCard` (an SVG line chart computed in the frontmatter from the report's tables, with direct labels, `<title>` hover tooltips and an `sr-only` data table), `MedtronicCard` (a generic SVG system diagram plus a "details withheld" notice), and `RegeneronCard` (two synthetic-data illustrations: question grids and drifting distributions).
 Copy whichever is closest.
+- Synthetic-data illustrations must say so on the card (the notice covers it), and any randomness is seeded so every build renders the same picture.
 - Charts: keep the SVG `viewBox` near the panel's real width (~440 units) so 11–12 unit text renders at a readable size, and keep labels inside the plot so nothing clips at the panel edge.